Features in Configuration Manager technical preview version 2007

 - Google Chrome

-- The user account has been discovered with both Azure Active Directory (Azure AD) user discovery and Active Directory user discovery.
+- The user account has been discovered with both Microsoft Entra user discovery and Active Directory user discovery.

 - Meaning the user account needs to be a synced user object in Azure.